-The purpose of the program must be defined so that the recognition committee can design a program that effectively meets the employees’ needs and preferences.
+Define the purpose of the program so that the recognition committee can design a program that effectively meets the employees’ needs and preferences.
 The goal is to create a recognition program that is fair and flexible, meets the needs of employees, and formally recognizes and rewards their efforts and accomplishments.

-Defining specific themes and achievement criteria for an employee recognition program ensures that employees understand why an award was given and set goals to achieve them.
-An employee opinion survey can help the recognition committee identify preferred types of awards, establish nomination and selection procedures, and determine the frequency and method(s) of award presentations preferred by employees.
-All employees must be informed well in advance about the selection criteria and award themes.
+Defining specific themes and achievement criteria for an employee recognition program ensures that employees understand why an award is being given and set goals to achieve them.
+An employee opinion survey can significantly help the recognition committee identify preferred types of awards, establish nomination and selection procedures, and determine the frequency and method(s) of award presentations preferred by employees.
+Inform all employees about the selection criteria and award themes in advance.

-The Recognition Program Development Committee must decide how the selection committee will be formed.
+The Recognition Program Development Committee will decide how to form the selection committee.
 They should include employees from each work group or department to ensure free and fair representation.
 Establish the final decision-making body for the award.
-Define voting procedures, which may include nominations review procedures.
+Further, define voting procedures, which may include nominations review procedures.
 Some committees use a numerical ranking system to evaluate nominations.

 Following the selection of awards and categories by the Recognition Program Development Committee, the next step is to select criteria that specify who is eligible to receive an award.
 The committee should tailor each department’s eligibility criteria to its specific work environment.
-Some factors to consider for eligibility include employee status (permanent or temporary), length of service, frequency of awards, and other nomination policy details.
+Some factors to consider for eligibility, for instance, include employee status (permanent or temporary), length of service, frequency of awards, and other nomination policy details.

 Awards should be tailored to the department’s resources and employee preferences expressed during the award program’s development.
 Digital flexible rewards and e-gift cards, wellness points with flexible redemption options, online Perks and benefits, and monetary and paid leave awards are all possible rewards that the management can dole out.
 Giving employees appropriate recognition requires public announcement of award recipients.
 Social media is a valuable and cost-effective tool for marketing the award and recognizing the award recipients.

-Once the Development Committee’s work has been completed, the administration has approved the recognition program.
+Once the Development Committee’s work is complete, the administration approves the recognition program.
 It is now time to begin the recognition program.
-The recognition program should be evaluated and tracked to ensure that it meets the company’s and its employees’ needs.
-Obtain employee feedback and suggestions for program enhancements.
+Evaluate and track the employee recognition programs to ensure that it meets the company’s and its employees’ needs.
+Finally, obtain employee feedback and suggestions for program enhancements.
 The committee should assess the program on a regular basis to determine its effectiveness and outcomes.

 A digital recognition system is a convenient tool for real-time meaningful engagement and team communication in the modern workplace, where teams are frequently located in different regions and follow different time zones and work schedules.
 The highly visible digital platform has advantages such as being simple to use, allowing users to recognize and nominate each other online, encouraging engagement, file sharing, broadcast recognition activity, and supporting your company as it scales.
 Digitising the recognition program ensures that recognition is:

-Employee recognition is an important management practice because it influences employee performance, increases willingness to take on more responsibility, encourages ethical behaviour, and fosters a healthy work environment.
+Employee recognition is undeniably an important corporate practice.
+After all, it influences employee performance, increases willingness to take on more responsibility, encourages ethical behaviour, and fosters a healthy work environment.
 As a result of improved morale and performance, the performance management system is more effective.